JoshSJKim/ES6/README.md

   - it automatically returns the expression given after the '=>'
   - it does not require a 'return' statement.
   - it is used when a single expression is returned.

+#### Side-note on Destructuring Assignment used with arrow function

+- Destructuring assignment is a way to extract values from arrays or objects and assign them to new variables.
+- When destructing assignment is used on the left side of the arrow function (=>)
+  - Allows you to extract values from an object/array and ```assign``` them as ```function parameters```.
+  - Makes it easier to write functions that accept complex data structures.
+- When it is used on the right side of the arrow function
+  - Allows you to extract values from an object/array and ```return``` them as an ```object literal```.